-Tom Cable, now in his third year as the offensive line coach in his return to the Silver and Black, brings 32 years of coaching experience to the post, including 15 seasons in the NFL.
+Tom Cable, now in his fourth year as the offensive line coach in his return to the Silver and Black, brings 33 years of coaching experience to the post, including 16 seasons in the NFL.
 Cable previously served as the Raiders offensive line coach from 2007-08 and head coach from 2008-10.

 In 2019, Cable led a dominant offensive line that surrendered just 29 sacks on the season, a mark that ranked eighth-fewest in the NFL, while finishing as one of just five teams league-wide to surrender zero sacks against four different opponents.
-The Raiders offensive line paved the way for rookie RB Josh Jacobs, who recorded 1,150 rushing yards in just 13 contests, becoming the first Raiders rookie to eclipse the 1,000-yard barrier while also leading all NFL rookies.
+The Raiders offensive line paved the way for Jacobs in his rookie season, who recorded 1,150 rushing yards in just 13 contests, becoming the first Raiders rookie to eclipse the 1,000-yard barrier while also leading all NFL rookies.

 Under Cable's direction, T Trent Brown and C Rodney Hudson earn Pro Bowl honors, while G Richie Incognito was named a Pro Bowl alternate in 2019.
 Brown earned his first selection to the Pro Bowl after starting in 11 contests in his first season with the Silver and Black and surrendering just one sack in 326 pass-blocking snaps, according to Pro Football Focus.
 Hudson, a three-time selection, gave up zero sacks or hits in 527 pass-blocking snaps, and was graded as the NFL's No. 1 center in pass-blocking situations by PFF.